C-Reactive Protein

 The hs-CRP Test

-The traditional CRP test has a typical reference range of < 8 mg/dL.
-The hs-CRP test, with its increased sensitivity has a reference or optimal range of < 3 mg/dL.
-As with most risk markers, the results of hs-CRP testing are generally interpreted on a relative scale; the higher the value, the higher the risk of a future cardiovascular event.
+The traditional CRP test uses immunoassay methods that are sensitive to concentrations of 5-20 mg/L. The hs-CRP test, with its increased sensitivity, is able to detect C-reactive protein in lower levels, 0.5-10.0 mg/L. As with most risk markers, the results of hs-CRP testing are generally interpreted on a relative scale; the higher the value, the higher the risk of a future cardiovascular event.

 The American Heart Association and Centers for Disease Control and Prevention has defined risk groups with hs-CRP as follows: